 For a serious low-cost price, it’s common sense you’re not going to be dealing with real tonewoods and solid tops.
 Instead, the Gibson Maestro acoustic guitar has an exotic Kauri laminate back and sides with a spruce top veneer with white binding that compliments the colors and stands out.

 The neck is made from maple, and it has a rosewood fingerboard.

-While the Maestro is far from the standards of a genuine Gibson, it’s a great entry-level guitar for any beginner.
-And, if you’re going to start off with a cheap guitar, why not go with an authoritative brand to start your music journey?
+While the Maestro is far from the standards of genuine Gibson guitars, it’s a great entry-level guitar for any beginner.
+And, if you’re going to start off with a cheap guitar, why not go with one of the best authoritative brands to start your music journey?

 - Exotic laminate

 - Made by Gibson

 Gibson Maestro Guitar Reviews

 To land a guitar that legitimately has “Gibson” on the headstock might just be enough for some people to buy up the Maestro in an instant.
 However, some buyers have been disappointed by the cheap construction materials including the saddle, tuners, and laminate on its twin model with the natural finish.

 To put some people straight, its best to keep in mind that cheap materials allows for a cheaper price.
 This Gibson Maestro guitar also comes with additional accessories to help beginners out.
 Budget restraints are a very real factor in buying an entry-level guitar to play and to learn on.